florinm03/NetLab/README.md

 ## Features

-- **Interactive Topology Creation:** Easily create and configure network topologies such as rings, stars, and meshes.
+- **Interactive Topology Creation:** Easily create and configure network topologies such as rings, stars, trees and meshes.
-- **Real-time Visualization:** View your network topology in real-time with a dynamic and interactive graph.
+- **Real-time Visualization:** View your network topology in real-time with a dynamic graph.
 - **Embedded Terminal:** Access and interact with the command line of each node in your topology directly from your browser.
 - **PCAP Analysis:** Capture and analyze network traffic with the integrated PCAP viewer.
 - **Extensible Architecture:** The project is designed to be easily extensible with new topologies and features.